SyntEO: Synthetic Data Set Generation for Earth Observation and Deep Learning -- Demonstrated for Offshore Wind Farm Detection: Introduction to SyntEO

 The second step defines general configurations for the data generation process.
-Hereby the dimensions for the synthetically generated training data is defined like the synthetic scene and image extent.
-They are important to solve trade-offs between characteristics of the target, like the overall spatial extend and the grain size of the characteristic features of the object investigated and constraints given by hardware capacities or the deep learning model architecture.
-When this trade-off is solved to maximise potential feature representation in the synthetic training data, the machine-readable ontology and the general configurations are passed to an artificial data generator. \end{multicols}
+Hereby, the synthetically generated training data dimensions are defined as the synthetic scene and image extent.
+They are important to solve trade-offs between characteristics of the spatial extent of the target, the granularity of characteristic features and constraints given by hardware capacities or the deep learning model architecture.
+When this trade-off is solved to maximise potential feature representation in the synthetic training data, the machine-readable ontology and the general configurations are passed to an artificial data generator.
+An example configuration would take into account that an entire offshore wind farm appears on a large spatial scale but has small scale information represented by single wind turbines simultaneously.
+Thus, a scene and image extent have to be found, in which the wind farm entity can appear entirely at a pixel resolution that also captures small scale features of single turbines without exceeding the memory of the hardware, which is later used for training a deep learning model.